sjlian014/java-full-stack-fake-LMS/README.md

 # java-full-stack-fake-LMS
-repo for my uni cmpsc project - a fake LMS stack from top to bottom in java.
+this is a repo for my uni cmpsc project - a fake LMS stack from database to web server to GUI frontend.

+## current progress
+have not started